 Tugboat Beach and Rotary Marsh Park

 After your visit to Knox, why not cool down with a quick dip in the lake?
-Tugboat beach is just a quick stroll away and is a local favourite.
+Tugboat Beach is just a quick stroll away and is a local favourite.
 Less busy than other beaches, it's nestled in between Waterfront Park (and Simpson Walk) on one side, and the Rotary Marsh Park Bird Sanctuary on the other.
 Enjoy the beach and its beautiful views and then head to the beautiful marsh to spot the osprey eagles, deer, turtles, resident beaver, and even some muskrats, aside from the dozens of different bird species that make this their home.

 So you’ve hiked, and you’ve had a dip in Okanagan Lake.
 The next logical step is to partake in some local craft tastings and fresh local flavours.
 It’s no secret that downtown Kelowna’s north end has become the mecca of craft beer culture in Kelowna.
-Here you’ll find five breweries (they all have patios and food offerings!), one cidery, and one winery all within two blocks of each other in what used to be an industrial park.
+Here you’ll find six breweries (they all have patios and food offerings!), one cidery, and one winery all within two blocks of each other in what used to be an industrial park.
 Pick the one you like the most, or try a flight at each, and pair it with some delicious lunch fares.
 This is a great way to spend an afternoon.

 After imbibing for a little while, you might want to stroll down to the almost secret Japanese gardens, Kasugai.
 Located on the east side of City Hall, near the Queensway bus station, this small but stunning garden is a tranquil oasis amidst the hustle and bustle of downtown.
 Created to commemorate the union between Kelowna and its sister city, Kasugai, Japan, it incorporates traditional Japanese elements such as stone lanterns, pine trees, waterfalls, and plenty of Koi fish.
 Fun Fact: in the city of Kasugai there is a “Kelowna Boulevard,” which has a replica of the Kelowna Sails statue!
-At the time of posting this blog, Kasugai Gardens were closed to the public due to COVID-19.
-Please check their website for opening dates to avoid any disappointments.

 Bernard Avenue & area